VersionLens/loops-python-unofficial/README.md

 ## Introduction

-This is the official Javascript SDK for [Loops](https://loops.so), with full TypeScript support.
+This is the official JavaScript SDK for [Loops](https://loops.so), with full TypeScript support.

-It lets you easily integrate with the Loops API in any Javascript project.
+It lets you easily integrate with the Loops API in any JavaScript project.

 ## Installation